 He graduated from a Dual Masters’ Program in 2019 with a Master in Public Administration from Columbia University’s School of International and Public Affairs, and a Master in Public Policy from the Lee Kuan Yew School of Public Policy.

-Tim Hanstad leads the Chandler Foundation as the Chief Executive Officer.
-Prior to joining the foundation, Tim co-founded and was the long-time CEO of Landesa, the world’s leading land-rights organization.
-Tim led its growth from a two-person team to a leading global NGO with more than 20 offices around the world.
-He launched Landesa’s programs in China, the former Soviet Union, and India, where he lived for five years.
+Tim Hanstad is the Vice-Chair of the Chandler Foundation’s Board of Directors.
+Prior to this Tim was the Chandler Foundation's first Chief Executive Officer, a position he held for five years.
+Before joining the foundation, Tim co-founded and was the long-time CEO of Landesa, the world’s leading land-rights organization.
+He led its growth from a two-person team to a leading global NGO with more than 20 offices around the world.
+He launched Landesa’s programs in China, the former Soviet Union, and India, where he lived for many years.

 Tim is a Skoll Social Entrepreneur Awardee, a World Economic Forum Outstanding Social Entrepreneur, a Leap of Reason Ambassador, and a Co-Founder of Catalyst 2030.
 He has authored books and book chapters on economic and social development.
 His work has appeared in the New York Times, Wall Street Journal, Washington Post, Financial Times, Stanford Social Innovation Review, Foreign Affairs, Scientific American, and beyond.
 He holds two law degrees (with Honors) from the University of Washington, a bachelor’s degree (magna cum laude) from Seattle Pacific University where he was Male Athlete of the Year, and has completed certificate programs at Harvard Business School and Harvard's Kennedy School of Government.
 His greatest learning, however, has come from spending time with those on socioeconomic margins in more than 20 countries around the world.

 Leslie started her legal career at the law firm of Sullivan and Cromwell before moving into the non-profit and philanthropic sector.
 Prior to law school, Leslie spent a year at the World Bank working on financial sector development in Africa.
 She has been honored as a term member of the Council on Foreign Relations, a World Economic Forum Global Shaper, a John Gardner Public Service Fellow, a Shafik Gabr U.S.-Egypt Exchange Fellow, and a TEDx speaker.
 Leslie received her law degree from Harvard and her bachelor’s degree from the University of California, Berkeley.